uintaam/appirater-android/README.md

 Significant Events
 ------------------
 Thanks to [Tarek Belkahia] [tokou] version 1.2 of AppiraterAndroid adds a Significant Event counter.
 Set ```appirator_events_until_prompt``` in your appirater-settings.xml and call ```Appirater.significantEvent(context)``` each time a "Significant Event" occurs in your application.
-Once the defined number of "Significant Events" have occurred the user will be prompted to rate the app.
+Once the defined number of "Significant Events" have occurred the user will be prompted to rate the app next launch.

 Upgrading to 1.1+
 ----------------